Envika/EviNx_FileShare/readme.md

 - [IDM](https://soft98.ir/internet/download-manager/4-internet-download-manager-4.html/) – to download bulk files with ease
 ---

+### 🌍 Why GitHub?
+I honestly never planned to use GitHub as a file-sharing platform, but due to the current internet situation in Iran, normal international internet access is heavily restricted and often unavailable.

+For many users here, accessing the global internet requires purchasing separate international traffic packages that can cost 4–5× more than regular internet access.
+Because of this, many common file-hosting services are either inaccessible, unstable, or impractical to use.

+At the moment, GitHub is one of the few platforms that remains relatively accessible and reliable for sharing large files and project resources.

+So until better options become available, this repository will act as the main hub for downloads and updates.

+Thank you for understanding and supporting the project ❤️

+---

 ⭐ **Tip:** You can bookmark this page — i will update it :D.